HoukasaurusRex/vanilla-js-playground/README.md

 ### To Refactor & Optimize
 - [ ] Separate JS to Main Controller and Page files
+- [ ] Styling Guides for README and CSS pages
 - [ ] Edit Assets
   - [ ] edit image size to avoid browser-side resizing
   - [ ] lower jpeg qulaity